stackforward/robopost-python-client/README.md

 # Robopost Client

 **Robopost** is an AI-driven social media management platform that consolidates all your social channels into one place.
-With over 20,000 users, it helps businesses, agencies, and freelancers automate and schedule posts, generate AI-based content, and streamline teamwork.
+It helps businesses, agencies, and freelancers automate and schedule posts, generate AI-based content, and streamline teamwork.
 For more information, visit [robopost.app](https://robopost.app/).

 This **Robopost Client** library provides convenient Python methods to:
 - **Upload Media** (images or videos)
 - **Create Scheduled Posts** (including drafts and recurring posts)

-> **Note:** All date/time fields must be provided in **UTC**.

 ---